Skip to content

 Debugging

-This documentation explains how you can debug your Next.js frontend and backend code with full source maps support using either the VS Code debugger or Chrome DevTools.
+This documentation explains how you can debug your Next.js frontend and backend code with full source maps support using the VS Code debugger, Chrome DevTools, or Firefox DevTools.

 Any debugger that can attach to Node.js can also be used to debug a Next.js application.
 You can find more details in the Node.js Debugging Guide.